-- severity of the disease under investigation; - · design of the study protocol; - · size of the patient population; - · eligibility criteria for the study in question; - · perceived risks and benefits of the product candidate under study; - proximity and availability of clinical study sites for prospective patients; - availability of competing therapies and clinical studies; - · efforts to facilitate timely enrollment in clinical studies; - · patient referral practices of physicians; and - · ability to monitor patients adequately during and after treatment.
+- · severity of the disease under investigation; - · design of the study protocol; - · size of the patient population; - · eligibility criteria for the study in question; - · perceived risks and benefits of the product candidate under study; - · proximity and availability of clinical study sites for prospective patients; - · availability of competing therapies and clinical studies; - · efforts to facilitate timely enrollment in clinical studies; - · patient referral practices of physicians; and - ability to monitor patients adequately during and after treatment.

 In particular, each of the conditions for which we plan to evaluate our current product candidates are rare genetic disorders with limited patient pools from which to draw for clinical studies.
-The total annual incidence of ß-thalassemia is estimated at one in 100,000 throughout the world and one in 10,000 in the European Union, and the global incidence of SCD is estimated to be 250,000-300,000 births annually with a global prevalence estimated to be about 20-25 million.
-The incidence rate for adrenoleukodystrophy, or ALD, the superset of CCALD, is approximately one in 20,000 newborn males, and the U.S. National Institute of Health, or NIH, estimates a prevalence of one in 20,000.
+It has been estimated that about 1.5% (80 to 90 million people) of the global population are carriers of \(\beta\)-thalassemia, with about 60,000 symptomatic individuals born annually, the great majority in the developing world.
+According to Thalassemia International Federation, about 288,000 patients with \(\beta\)-thalassemia major are alive and registered as receiving regular treatment around the world, of which it is estimated that about 15,000 live in the United States and Europe.
+The global incidence of SCD is estimated to be 250,000-300,000 births annually with a global prevalence estimated to be about 20-25 million.
+The worldwide incidence rate for adrenoleukodystrophy, or ALD, the superset of CCALD, is approximately one in 20,000 newborn males.
 CCALD accounts for about 30-40% of patients diagnosed with ALD.
 Further, because newborn screening for CCALD is not widely adopted, and it can be difficult to diagnose CCALD in the absence of a genetic screen, we may have difficulty finding patients who are eligible to participate in our study.
 The eligibility criteria of our clinical studies will further limit the pool of available study participants.
 Additionally, the process of finding and diagnosing patients may prove costly.
 Finally, our treatment process requires that the patient be near one of our transduction facilities, as the hematopoietic stem cells, or HSCs, have limited viability following harvest and cannot be transported long distances.